nicoespeon/nicoespeon.github.io/README.md

 Then, make sure to have Node.js 8 installed.
 Eg. with nvm: `nvm use 8`

-Now you can run commands like `yarn deploy` to deploy changes.
+Now you can run commands like `npm run deploy` to deploy changes.